MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-receive-data.md

 Follow the steps below to configure where you want to receive data.

-1. Select **Datasets** tab.
+1. Select the **Datasets** tab.
 Check the box next to the dataset you'd like to assign a destination to.
 Select **+ Map to target** to choose a target data store.
 Check both `mag` and `makes` to receive MAG and MAKES data.
 Or check one dataset to receive only MAG data or only MAKES data.

    ![Map to target](./media/receive-data/dataset-map-target.png "Map to target")